EddyEduard/ChatRoom/README.md

 ### Mobile Application

 The mobile application is developed on the **Android** platform.
 The programming language used for the backend is **Kotin**.

+The APK file for installing the mobile app can be downloaded from this [link](https://www.dropbox.com/s/q8ctvxpfzlg7ebo/app-debug.apk?dl=0).

 ## Database